 Can Mesothelioma Go Into Remission?

 Yes.
 In cases of mesothelioma remission, you have little to no signs of cancer thanks to medical treatment.
 You may be able to live longer without symptoms of malignant mesothelioma if the cancer is in remission.
+Although the mesothelioma remission rate is low, it is possible.

 Remission plays a big role in improving your overall mesothelioma prognosis.
 While many patients only live for several months or years, those in remission often have longer life expectancies.

-Get our free veterans packet to learn how you can work toward mesothelioma remission with proper medical care.
+Get our Free Veterans Packet to learn how you can work toward mesothelioma remission with proper medical care.

 Mesothelioma Recurrence vs. Remission